 c.
 You get your money in a relatively quick time.
 The amount of time is determined in the contract you sign with the auctioneer prior to the sale.

 b.
 An auction is a form of gambling.
-You hope everything draws top dollar and some things will go higher than you expect.
+You hope everything draws top dollar.
+Some things will go higher than you expect.
 There is a darn good chance, however, a whole lot will go for much lower than what you think it is worth.

 Take some time and consider your options.
 If you have an idea that will benefit the rest of us that wasn’t covered here, please take a moment and share it with us.
 After all, we are all “in the same boat!”